shopsys/shopsys/docs/cookbook/import-categories.md

 }
 ```

-Method returns data sorted exactly as they should be on the eshop, meaning category with the same parent will be first, if it comes first from the method.
+The method returns data sorted exactly as they should be on the eshop, meaning a category with the same parent will be first if it comes first from the method.
-And to make matters worse, ERP can only return all 10000 categories.
+And to make matters worse, ERP can only return all 10,000 categories.

 ## First import

-In this cookbook we first write the code that's obvious, but not ideal and as we progress, we improve the import to demonstrate the concepts and caveats of importing categories.
+In this cookbook, we first write the code that's obvious but could be better, and as we progress, we improve the import to demonstrate the concepts and caveats of importing categories.

 !!! note
     If you're not familiar with the concepts of creating data imports, take a look at the [Basic data import cookbook](./basic-data-import.md)

-The main working loop is straightforward
+The main working loop is straightforward.

 ```php
 public function run(): void